MarthaTaylor/mws-restaurant-stage-1/README.md

 ## License
 (c) Martha Taylor 2018.

 This repository is licensed under the [MIT license](https://choosealicense.com/licenses/mit/#).
-For further information see the LICENSE file in this project repository.
+For further information see the [LICENSE.txt](LICENSE.txt) file in this project repository.